> Counseling & Psychological Services

 Senior Staff Therapist

 Chip received his Master’s Degree in Mental Health Counseling at MSU.
 His main areas of clinical interest include depression, anxiety, adjustment issues, family concerns and couple's counseling.
 He enjoys movies and outdoor activities including skiing, fishing and sporting clays.

 Areas of interest include depression, anxiety, physical and sexual trauma, men’s psychology, and grief and loss.
 Ryan also enjoys working with student athletes to address a variety of factors that impact performance and overall well-being.
 He strives to support and empower people to explore the issues they find troubling and to make decisions and changes that are healthy for them.

 Dr. Samantha White

 Sam received a doctorate in Clinical Psychology from The Chicago School of Professional Psychology.
 She first came to MSU in 2010.
 Her interests include anxiety, trauma recovery, interpersonal and relationship concerns, LGBTQ issues, identity development, grief and loss, and group therapy.
+She uses mindfulness to help individuals gain awareness and manage stress, and runs a mindfulness-based group on campus.
 Outside of work, she enjoys hiking, reading, and spending time with her cocker spaniel.